Wisconsin Nurse Practitioner Malpractice Insurance Cost

 Are there special documentation or telehealth considerations for NPs in Wisconsin?

-As of 2025: Wisconsin permits NP telehealth when you are authorized to practice in the state and you meet the in?person standard of care.
-Chart identity/location, consent type, technology used, clinical findings, medical decision?making, prescriptions sent, and PDMP review when required.
+As of 2026: Wisconsin permits NP telehealth when licensed and authorized for practice in the state, with telehealth visits held to the same standard of care as in-person encounters.
+Chart identity/location, consent type, technology used, clinical findings, medical decision-making, prescriptions sent, and PDMP review when required.

 Wisconsin